Tourist leaning on their car, resting from their journey by road

 Torroella de Montgrí-l'Estartit (Catalonia)

 You'll find this destination in the Baix Empordà area of the Costa Brava (Girona).
 If you travel this far, you should get to know the Montgrí, Medes Islands and Baix Ter Natural Park, which can be visited sustainably via different hiking and cycling routes.
 There are also longer routes such as the Pirinexus Greenway, which reaches as far as the Pyrenees, or the 200 kilometre route following the course of the river Ter.If you like diving, you're going to love plunging into the waters around the Medas Islands, as they have one of the largest marine flora and fauna reserves in the western Mediterranean.The area's cultural heritage and programme are also not to be missed.
-Be sure to include a visit to the famous Montgrí castle in your plans, a walk around its art galleries or a concert during one of its festivals, such as the Torroella or the Jazz L'Estartit.
+Be sure to include a visit to the famous Montgrí Castle in your plans, a walk around its art galleries or a concert during one of its festivals, such as the Torroella or the Jazz L'Estartit.

 Noja (Cantabria)

-You'll find this municipality right on the Cantabrian coast, between the cities of Santander and Bilbao.
-Its Econoja International Fair is just one example of its commitment to the environment.
+You will find this municipality on the shores of the Cantabrian Sea, between the cities of Santander and Bilbao.
+Its commitment to the environment is evident in its Noja Natural ecotourism fair.
 Did you know that 75% of its area is within the Santoña, Noja and Joyel Marshes Nature Reserve?
-You'll love walking and swimming at its two spectacular and well-cared-for beaches Ris and Trengandín, complete with fine golden sand, which cover over 6 kilometres between them.Its marshes also make Noja a rest stop for thousands of birds, which are fascinating to watch.
+You will love walking and taking a swim along its two spectacular and well-kept beaches of fine golden sand -Ris and Trengandín- which total more than six kilometres.In addition, its wetlands make Noja a place of passage for thousands of birds that you will be fascinated to observe.
 For this activity, we recommend you get to know the El Molino de las Aves environmental education centre.You can also go surfing, explore its manors and palaces or take a guided tour through its marshlands, countryside and sand dunes.